d1mnewz/interviews/README.md

 * What do you think of technical conferences/meetups?
 Are they important and why?
 * Why are you looking for a job?
 * Tell about your last project
 * What are you learning right now?
+Teach me this.
 * Last book you read
 * Why would you leave your current company?
 * How much time do you need to start working full time for us?
 * What do you do when you get stuck on some problem for too long?
 * Tell me your 3 best failures
+* Why do you want to leave your current company?
+* Describe what Human Resources means to you.
+* What is broken around you?

 # What you can ask company
 Don't ask them if you just wanna make an impression because you will.
 And it's gonna be a freaking bad impression - asking by template without enthusiasm.